Welcome to Allison Acres ~ Galt, CA ~ (209) 224-4304

 None of this work costs any more than a regular lesson.
 If you know about your child's sensory or motor planning issues, please share them with me, along with your hopes and goals.
 If you don't know, I'm good at noticing them myself.
 Learning here can help these kids find more balance in their abilities.
 It's not just about learning to ride a horse!

 Come out and see the horses!
-And the donkey and the goats, plus the nice barn cats, chickens and ducks!
+And the goats, plus the nice barn cats, and chickens!
 If you want to experience some country life but don't want to actually sign up for riding just quite yet, give us a ring.
 We can give you a guided tour of the ranch and barn and all the horses.
 You can pet, groom, feed, lead, or just watch and learn about the animals.
 This is of course super fun for little kids, but adults like it also.
 It's $20 per half hour for the whole group.
-Lots of times folks will add a half hour animal interaction/farm tour to the end of a birthday party.
+Lots of times folks will add a half hour animal interaction/farm tour to the end of a birthday party, or after a pony ride.

 Please call or email for more information.